gee1k/blog-source/source/upic/en/privacy.md

 **If you choose to use the services we provide, you agree to this policy.**

-Unless otherwise specified in this privacy policy, the terms used in this privacy policy have the same meaning as our terms and conditions and can be accessed in uPic.
+Unless otherwise specified in this privacy policy, the terms used in this privacy policy have the same meaning as our terms and conditions and can be accessed in UploadPicture.

 ### 1. Gather information